img

 What is Tricot Fabric Made of?

 Tricot fabric is commonly made from synthetic fibres such as acetate, nylon, polyester, and tri-acetate.
 Though the base fiber is mixed up for stability and flexibility, with nylon and spandex, respectively.
-Elastane could be mixed in the fibre blend to add stretch.
+Elastane could be mixed in the fiber blend to add stretch.
 Natural fibers such as cotton, wool, and silk are less preferable.
-But Tricot could produce a natural fibre blend with other synthetic materials to create wonderful tricot fabrics.
+But Tricot could produce a natural fiber blend with other synthetic materials to create wonderful tricot fabrics.

 How is Tricot manufactured?